-This post is about the not-so-popular yet powerful feature of Gmail’s Send Mail As option, and how it recently changed its mechanics of using it from free to proprietary.
+This post is about the not-so-popular yet powerful feature of Gmail’s Send Mail As option where you can use a custom email using your own domain name.

 Many of you probably aren’t aware of this but I’ve been using this feature for awhile until recently.
 When you have a domain name and your domain registrar offers free mail forwarding, you can use your Gmail to send as your preferred email address using your domain name.

 coolwebsite.com domain and I want an email address associated with that.
 Let’s say

 When you go to Gmail’s Settings > Accounts and Import, scroll down to Send Mail As and click Add another email address you own you should be able to add another email address as long as it could successfully forward emails to your Gmail address.